d-xo/untrustix-git/readme.md

 subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv4p4hf55saim00zc9vvqj08nxjb`).
-The sharding keeps directory (and tree object) sizes sane and allows for the construction of compact proofs of:
+The sharding keeps directory (and tree object) sizes sane and allows for the construction of compact (hundreds of kilobytes) proofs of:

 - `inclusion`: a given build result is included in a given hash tree
 - `consistency`: a given hash tree is append only relative to an older version

 More thought is required to select an optimum tree depth.

-There is probably a trade off between the sizes of the inclusion and consistency proofs here.
+The repository need never be checked out into a worktree, meaning that it can be stored on disk using the highly compressed packfile format.
+All operations can work on the packfiles directly.
+This means that the disk space requirements for the full log are not as onerous as one would expect (my test repo with ~3.3 million builds needs 7.9G on disk).

 An example repo can be found here: https://github.com/xwvvvvwx/untrustix-git-testdata.